AdaCore/gnatstudio/docs/users_guide/environment.rst

   The name of the package containing the main program is :file:`b~xxx.ads/adb` where :samp:`xxx` is the name of the Ada main unit specified in the :program:`gnatbind` command.
 Edit and debug this file in the usual manner.
-You'll see a series of calls to the elaboration routines of packages.
+You will see a series of calls to the elaboration routines of packages.
 Debug these in the usual manner, just as if you were debugging code in your application.

 *How can I debug the Ada run-time library ?*

-  The run time distributed in binary versions of GNAT hasn't been compiled with debug information, so it needs to be recompiled before you can debug it.
+  The run time distributed in binary versions of GNAT has not been compiled with debug information, so it needs to be recompiled before you can debug it.